bitnami/charts/mariadb/README.md

 $ helm edit mariadb
 ```

-The default value of the MariaDB root password is `bitnami`.
-Edit the value of `mariadbPassword` in `mariadb/tpl/values.toml` to change it to your choosing.
+By default the MariaDB root password is not assigned a value.
+Edit the value of `mariadbPassword` in `mariadb/tpl/values.toml` to set it to your choosing.

 > Tip: If you have issues running the above command, add `se autochdir` to your `~/.vimrc` profile or simply edit `~/.helm/workspace/charts/mariadb/tpl/values.toml` in your favourite editor.